A Just Russia

 The party was formed on 28 October 2006 as a merger of the left-wing factions of Rodina, the Russian Party of Life and the Russian Pensioners' Party.
 Later, six further minor parties joined.
 It then called for a "New Socialism of the 21st Century" which guarantees the rights and freedoms of the individual and ensures the proper functioning of a welfare state.
-In 2011, Nikolai Levichev was elected as party chairman, succeeding Sergey Mironov who led the party in 2006–2011.
+In 2011, Nikolai Levichev was elected as party chairman, succeeding Sergey Mironov who led the party between 2006 and 2011.
 On 27 October 2013, Mironov was re-elected as party chairman, and again on 28 October 2018.
 On 28 January 2021, the party merged with the For Truth and Patriots of Russia parties.